 Upon completing the leadership course if students feel that they want to see Woodcraft School courses in action, we offer a volunteer placement where in return for helping with the cooking and preparation etc there is an opportunity to see firsthand life on the other side of the fence.
 This is free of charge, in fact we offer some travel expenses.
 Volunteers often have a chance to experience our other courses and events as a reward for their input and assistance

-All of the elements in the above modules plus risk assessment, codes of conduct, legislation for outdoor practitioners, teaching and learning theory, lesson planning and delivery and Woodland management.
-You will attend one, five day block plus a second module of four days.
-We aim to produce instructors who can individually cope with anything our climate can throw at them before they consider taking clients into the woods which is why we have skills based courses as entry requirements.
+All of the elements in the above modules plus risk assessment, codes of conduct, legislation for outdoor practitioners, teaching and learning theory, lesson planning and delivery and woodland management.
+You will attend two, five day blocks.
+We aim to produce instructors who can individually cope with anything our environment can throw at them before they consider taking clients into the woods which is why we have skills based courses as entry requirements.
 In total all of the elements of this programme add up to 450 guided learning hours which is the equivalent of a full time college programme.
 The guided learning hours appear on the certificate you receive to reflect the comprehensive nature of this very unique course.
 Students are invited to apply for this course upon completion of the Certificate in Applied Bushcraft.

 Students are also welcome to arrive the night before the module starts if they have a long way to travel.

 Contact us to express interest in this programme

 If this course is full please contact us to be placed on a waiting list for cancellations.